X

 Foreign Accounts Tax Compliance Act (FATCA)

-The Internal Revenue Service (IRS) of the United States and Dominican Republic’s DGII have begun a process to exchange bilateral financial and tax information as part of the Foreign Accounts Tax Compliance Act (FATCA) of 2010.
-FATCA requires that financial institutions in other countries make available information about the accounts of US citizens, residents, companies, estates and trusts, to tax authorities in the United States to verify their tax compliance.
+The Dominican Republic’s DGII and the U.S. Internal Revenue Service (IRS) have established a bilateral financial and tax information exchange agreement under the Foreign Account Tax Compliance Act (FATCA) of 2010.
+FATCA mandates financial institutions in participating countries to provide information regarding the accounts of U.S. citizens, residents, corporations, estates, and trusts to ensure compliance with U.S. tax laws.

 Registering a Trademark in the Dominican Republic